robertfischman/rich-news/README.md

-# MushNews - Web3 News Explorer
+# MushNews - Crypto News Explorer
-MushNews is a modern web application that aggregates and displays the latest cryptocurrency and blockchain news from multiple trusted sources.
-Built with Next.js and TypeScript, it offers a clean, intuitive interface for staying updated with the crypto world.
+MushNews is a crypto news aggregator for Bitcoin and cryptocurrency.

 ## Tech Stack
 - **Framework**: Next.js 15.0